 16. On defences being lodged, the action will be allocated to one of the commercial sheriffs.
 That sheriff will decide whether the first case management conference will be conducted in court or by telephone or video conferencing call.
+The presumption is that it will be by conference call unless parties have identified a reason that would not be appropriate.
 The date of the case management conference will be intimated to the parties by the sheriff clerk.
 The intimation will inform the parties of the date, time and place of the case management conference and the manner in which it will be conducted, the identity of the commercial sheriff allocated to the case and the email address for that particular sheriff.
 It is anticipated that where possible, a commercial action will remain with the same sheriff until it is concluded.